Minolta XE/XE-1/XE-7

 The XE was a spare, beautiful camera.
 Its substantial, boxy chassis was ruggedly built to close tolerances, mostly from metallic parts, giving a solid feeling of quality engineering in the hand.
 The industrial design, particularly manifested by the black-and-chrome model, was very much of its time: utilitarian, proudly proclaiming competence over comfort.
 The camera’s confidently understated aesthetic gave little consideration to ergonomics beyond modest rounding of the corners, and appealed to the advanced amateur photographer who was above all concerned with performance.

 The XE was an electro-mechanical camera that required batteries for operation of the shutter at every manually-selected speed other than “X” (1/90 s) and “B” (bulb), as well as for stepless, aperture-priority auto-exposure (“AUTO”).
 A 3 V supply was required, either by way of two 1.5 V A76 (LR 44) batteries, or a single 3 V 1/3N battery.
-Unlike its Leica sibling, the R3, the XE lacked contacts for an external motor drive.
+Unlike its Leica sibling, the R3 MOT and the later Minolta XD, the XE lacked contacts for an external motor drive.

 Layout and Nomenclature